- 2 pounds ground beef

 - 2 garlic cloves, minced

 - 2 cans (15 ounces each) Ranch Style beans (pinto beans in seasoned tomato sauce)

 - 1 can (10 ounces) diced tomatoes and green chilies, undrained

 - 1 can (4 ounces) chopped green chilies

 - 1 can (3.8 ounces) sliced ripe olives, drained

 - 4 cups (16 ounces) shredded Colby-Monterey Jack cheese

-- In a large skillet, cook beef and onion over medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- In a large skillet, cook the beef, onion and garlic over medium heat until meat is no longer pink; drain.
 Stir in the beans, taco sauce, tomatoes, chilies and olives.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 20-25 minutes or until slightly thickened.

 - Spread 1 cup meat mixture in each of two greased 11-in. x 7-in. baking dishes.
 Layer with 4 tortilla halves, 1 cup meat mixture and 2/3 cup cheese.
 Repeat twice.

 - Cover and freeze one casserole for up to 3 months.
 Cover and bake the remaining casserole at 350° for 20 minutes.
 Uncover; bake 10-15 minutes longer or until bubbly and cheese is melted.
 Let stand for 5 minutes before serving.